WhitmanCS370/Mach_1_Project/README.md

 # Epoch 3

 ## Team Member Roles
-- Uli: Impalmentation part 2, further editing and features of the GUI.
+- Uli: Impelmentation part 2, further editing and features of the GUI.
-- Molly:Implementation part 1, basic of the GUI
+- Molly: Implementation part 1, basic of the GUI
-- Marlyn:Requirements and use cases.
+- Marlyn: Requirements and use cases.
 Documentation
-- Clara: Requirements and use cases.
-Tested the GUI
+- Clara: Implementation of file navigation and GUI testing.
+Requirements and use cases.

+Reflection
+The main challenge of Epoch 3 was implementing the GUI.
+We inititally tried to implement it with tkinter, but quickly ran into issues with integrating functionality.
+We were able to address this problem by switching to PySide, which opened up a lot more opportunitites for implementing interesting features such as the waveform.
+Next steps for the project is to fully integrate audio tags and descriptions into our GUI.